 cPanel Error Log

-Although the cPanel Error Log contains errors related to cPanel it also contains information on when certain actions are taken.
-For example, if a user removed a MySQL database that information will be written to the cPanel Error Log.
+Although the cPanel Error Log contains errors related to cPanel.
+If a user removed a MySQL database.
+This will be written to the cPanel Error Log.
 Other errors related to cPanel and WHM will be found in this file located at

 cPanel Backup Log Files

 cPanel will write any information related to backups to the cpbackup directory.
-This will only record information about backups which have been generated by the in-built backup system inside WHM.
+The cpbackup log will only record information about backups.
 The directory will contain a list of recent backup jobs in the format 1519178402.log, 151987402.log.
 Each file is a separate backup process.
 The files are located at

 How was this article?